 Texas Health Catalyst continues supporting projects even after the consulting phase.
 Offerings include:

 - Media coverage, showcase and networking opportunities;

-- Industry connections to facilitate sponsored projects or out-licensing opportunities;
+- Industry connections to facilitate sponsored projects or out-licensing opportunities; and

 Program Process: Phase 2 (Funding Award)

 The application process for Phase 2 is open for projects in oncology and neurology.
 Seed funding awardees can receive $5,000 to $50,000 in funding to achieve key milestones of interest to industry partners and investors.

 Since translational research typically has limited sources of funding, there are situations where an inventor has interest from investors or industry but needs a crucial piece of information or data to solidify this interest.
 For example, investors may look for a proof-of-concept animal study or a clear outline of the regulatory pathway or a reimbursement assessment.
 The intent of Phase 2 awards is to help bridge this gap.
 At the end of Phase 2, it is expected that projects either receive outside investment or industry sponsorship for further development.

 Only teams that have received consulting awards from the program in a current or previous cycle are eligible to apply for Phase 2 funding awards.
 Exceptions may be made for projects in special cases where the program is working with a company or investor seeking a specific type of technology for their pipeline.

 Teams must contact Texas Health Catalyst directly to determine eligibility and get access to the application form.
 Email the program at TexasHealthCatalyst@austin.utexas.edu with “Phase 2 Award Inquiry” in the subject line to receive more information.